Kalaxia/portal/README.md

 This step is mandatory when you will want to merge your work with develop.
 Your branch must be updated.

-### Databse update
+### Database update

-When updating, you can - you *should* - check if there are new database migrations to execute.
+When updating, you can - and you should - check if there are new database migrations to execute.

 To do so, you can run **in the portal container** (``docker exec -it portal_phpfpm /bin/bash``):